-The School of Media, Culture & Design is a thriving, dynamic school offering many challenging degree paths designed to cultivate the next generation of creative professionals.
+The School of Media, Culture & Design is a thriving, dynamic media design school offering many challenging degree paths designed to cultivate the next generation of creative professionals.

 Apply Request Information Take a Tour

-By bringing together diverse fields in the areas of media, culture and design, our programs are able to provide innovative learning opportunities in an interdisciplinary environment.
+By bringing together diverse fields in the areas of media, culture and design, our programs provide innovative learning opportunities in an interdisciplinary environment.
 The school encompasses eight undergraduate programs in the fields of animation, communication, fashion design, filmmaking, game art and design, graphic design, media technology and psychology.